Peterpiotr/siguren-documentation/docs/source/maintenance/mechanical/mandatory-warnings.rst

 Before Motosuiveur® System is put into operation, make sure that the installation complies entirely with the application which the Motosuiveur® has been designed for.

-Before any operation on the Motosuiveur® System, switch off the electrical supply and ensure that the load cannot move.
+Before any operation on the Motosuiveur® System, switch OFF the electrical supply and ensure that the load cannot move.

 Never place your hands inside the Motosuiveur® Unit, unless you are sure that it is impossible to rotate the shaft.